 Tip Number Three: Organize by Category

-Next sort all of your items by category, short jackets, long jackets, blazers, hoodies, dresses, skirts, tees, blouses, sweaters, cardigans, off-the-shoulder tops, work clothes, pants etc. This gives you even more of a visual of your most worn items and when you are looking for a sweater or a jacket you can see all of your options by looking in one place instead of scavenging through your entire wardrobe.
+Next sort all of your items by category, short jackets, long jackets, blazers, hoodies, dresses, skirts, tees, blouses, sweaters, cardigans, off-the-shoulder tops, work clothes, pants etc. This gives you even more of a visual of your most worn items.
+When you are looking for a sweater or a jacket you can see all of your options by looking in one place.
+Instead of scavenging through your entire wardrobe.
 Genius right?
 Just having my work clothes in one spot has been saving me a lot of time of rummaging through a disaster.

 Tip Number Four: Try to Live with What You Have